Dev23-R/Understanding-RAG/README.md

 # Understanding RAG

-A working retrieval-augmented generation system, built from scratch to measure what retrieval actually does to a model's output — and documented throughout with the reasoning behind each decision.
+A working retrieval-augmented generation system, built from scratch to measure what retrieval actually does to a model's output.

 Everything runs locally.
 No API keys, no network calls after the initial model downloads.